Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/Render-Pipeline-Debug-Window.md

 ## Using the Render Pipeline Debug window

 To open the Render Pipeline Debug window in the Editor, go to  **Window > Render Pipeline > Render Pipeline Debug**.
-You can also open this window at run time in Play Mode, or in the standalone Unity Player on any device on **Development build**.
+You can also open this window at runtime in Play Mode, or in the standalone Unity Player on any device on **Development build**.
 Use the keyboard shortcut Ctrl+Backspace (command+Backspace on macOS) or press L3 and R3 (Left Stick and Right Stick) on a controller to open the window.

 You can display read-only items such as the FPS counter independently of the **Render Pipeline Debug** window.
 This means that when you disable the **Render Pipeline Debug** window, they are still visible in the top right corner of the screen.
 This is particularly useful if you want to track particular values without cluttering the screen.

-### Navigation at run time
+### Navigation at runtime

 To change the current active item: